 8. You will need one or more academic recommendations when you apply for a study abroad program.
 Begin asking faculty members who are familiar with your work to write a letter on your behalf.
 It should refer also to your social maturity and strengths which will help assess your ability to adjust abroad.

-10. Research the study abroad scholarship opportunities (see list of scholarships under “Finances” on our website) and begin the application process well in advance of the deadlines.
+10. Research the study abroad scholarship opportunities (see list of scholarships under “Finances and Scholarships” on our website) and begin the application process well in advance of the deadlines.

 11. Consult often with the Office of Study Abroad.
-The Office of Study Abroad is located in the Center for International Program at 320 Old Main.
+The Office of Study Abroad is located in Old Main 321.